ArseniiT/snakeJS/README.md

 # snakeJS
-# Snake realized with pure JavaScript
+# Snake realized on canvas with pure JavaScript